robotics-crash-course/rccdocs.github.io/pages/micropython_guides/1-funwithREPL.md

 print(z)
 ```
-To run the file, use the Run button at the bottom of VS code, the output will print to the REPL.
+To run the file, use the `Run` button at the bottom of VS Code, the output will print to the REPL.
 Change any of the variables and run it again.
 Play around with the different variable types and the syntax until you feel comfortable before moving on.

 ## Logical Statements in Python
-Now that we have the basics of variables down, lets use them!
+Now that we have the basics of variables down, let's use them!

 ### If statements
-In any programming language, the If statement checks if a condition is `True`, then executes the contents inside of the if statement.
+In any programming language, the `If` statement checks if a condition is `True`, then executes the contents inside of the if statement.

 In Python the syntax is as follows:
 ```python